-The language in legislation in Scotland and that in England and Wales differ, but, simply put, it is now illegal to chase and kill deer, fox, hare and mink with dogs.
+The language in legislation in Scotland and that in England and Wales differs, but, simply put, it is now illegal to chase and/or kill wild mammals (other than rats and rabbits) with dogs.

 What does the law say is banned?

-- It is also illegal to knowingly permit your dog to be used for an illegal hunting act.
+- Knowingly permitting your dog to be used for an illegal hunting act